DMM TOC > 100 Retail Letters, Cards, Flats, and Parcels > 130 First Class Mail|

 b.
 Bills and statements of account do not need to state the precise amount due if they contain information that would enable the debtor to determine that amount.

-Mail containing personal information must be mailed as First-Class Mail, Priority Mail, or Express Mail.
+Mail containing personal information must be mailed as First-Class Mail, Priority Mail, or Priority Mail Express.
 Personal information is any information specific to the addressee.

 All First-Class Mail is subject to limitations for air transportation.
-Generally, all mailable matter may be transported by aircraft, unless restricted in 601.10.0, Hazardous Materials.
+Generally, all mailable matter may be transported by air, unless restricted in 601.9.0.